Guardsquare/proguard/docs_api/md/analyzing.md

 ## Basic control flow analysis

 You can extract a basic control flow graph of the instructions in a method with partial evaluation (often called abstract evaluation).
-The resulting graph is still defined at the instruction level: each instruction is labeled with potential branch targets and branch origins.
+The core class is PartialEvaluator.
+Its results are defined at the instruction level: each instruction is labeled with potential branch targets and branch origins.

     ValueFactory valueFactory =
         new BasicValueFactory();

     PartialEvaluator partialEvaluator =
+        new PartialEvaluator(
-        new PartialEvaluator(                                                           new BasicInvocationUnit(valueFactory),
+        new BasicInvocationUnit(valueFactory),
             false);

     partialEvaluator.visitCodeAttribute(clazz, method, codeAttribute);